openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-prepub.md

 ## Verify DOIs

-Articles usually have a DOI (Digital Object Identifier) automatically assigned and created (‘minted’) for them by Janeway.
+Articles usually have a DOI (Digital Object Identifier) automatically assigned and created ('minted') for them by Janeway.
 The DOI serves as both a unique identifier and a permalink.
 The **Verify DOI** step lets you check if the DOI is working successfully as a permalink.

 DOI links should redirect to the article, without intermediate steps.
 To ensure the redirect is working properly, you can check the number of "hops" shown in the bulleted list.
 There should be no more than two.
 See the image below for example.